MetalGanon/godot_ascii_toolkit/README.md

                     ......++++++++.......
 ```

+## Disclaimer

+English is not my native language, so sorry in advance if I am not clear enough when explaining things.

 ## Description

 This plugin aims at providing tools to develop ASCII games in Godot while still using all its handy features at maximum.